Melaleuca is a billion-dollar wellness company that has been confronted with this question for many years.

 Established in 1985, Melaleuca (not Melalueca or Melaluca!) is a wellness company that claims to be the largest online wellness shopping club in North America.

-It manufactures and sells a full line of over 400 world-class wellness products, supplements, nutrients, functional foods, that naturally and effectively reduce weight, increase nutrition, and advance health.
+It manufactures and sells a full line of over 400 world-class wellness products, supplements, nutrients, and functional foods.

-Melaleuca gets over 1 million shoppers every month, has an over 96 percent month-to-month reorder rate, and has hit the 2 Billion dollar mark in annual sales in 2017.
+Melaleuca gets over 1 million shoppers every month, and has an over 96 percent month-to-month reorder rate.

-Yes, the website looks like it’s trying to party like 1999, but the ordering experience via the app is really simplistic.
+Yes, the website looks like it’s trying to party like 1999, but the ordering experience via the app is really simple.

 Sidenote: if you accidentally spelled it Melaluca, Melalueca, or any other variation, you’re definitely not alone.